robert-crandall/death/README.md

 ### Photos

 Photos are very safe.
 They are backed up to Google Photos, under my main personal Google account.
-This is an automated process directly from the phones.
-I've previously backed up all camera photos as well, but do not take pictures with standalone cameras anymore.
+This is an automated process directly from all phones.
+All phones backup to the single Google account.
+I've previously backed up all standalone camera photos as well.

 All photos primary location is stored on my laptop hard drive.